veronicasaz/ThreeBodyProblem_astronomy/README.md

-# RL_integrator
+# Physics-based Reinforcement Learning for the integration of the chaotic gravitational N-body problem
 Authors: Veronica Saz Ulibarrena, Simon Portegies Zwart
+Date: 4-6-2024

 ## Project description
 Use of Reinforcement Learning for the choice of integration parameters that determine the time-step size for the integration of the gravitational 3-body problem.

-Full paper available at: LINK
+Full paper available at:

 ## Environments
 * `env/ThreeBP_env.py`: environment for the integration of the 3-body problem with different integrators.
 Hermite, Huayno, ph4, and Symple available.